The Update Assistant module is available through the Command-Line Interface (CLI). Its main advantage is its ability to

 Starting backup...

-command lists the backups available for your PrestaShop store.
+The backup:list command lists the backups available for your PrestaShop store.

-$ php bin/console backup:list help
+$ php bin/console backup:list --help

-argument is mandatory and is used to target the correct resource.
+The <admin-dir> argument is mandatory and is used to target the correct resource.

-Example of the backup:list
+Example of the backup:list command execution:

 $ php bin/console backup:list admin123